icons8/lunacy-docs/docs/styling.md

 They appear in the Inspector when you select an object.
 A combination of styling options applied to an object is called a layer style.
 You can save layer styles for further use (read <a href="https://docs.icons8.com/layerstyles/" target="_blank">here</a> for details).

 You can apply styling options to all <a href="https://docs.icons8.com/objects/#introduction" target="_blank">types of objects</a>, except for technical ones (such as artboards, hotspots and slices).
-However, the only option applicable to group objects and symbols is the outer shadow.
+However, the only option applicable to group objects and components is the outer shadow.

 In addition to the above, text objects feature typography settings, such as font, font size, line spacing, etc. Combined with the common styling options (or without them) they make up <a href="https://docs.icons8.com/layerstyles/#text-styles" target="_blank">text styles</a>.